RalphHightower/blog/_posts/2025/03/2025-03-28-BlameDogeLessAccurateAirlineForecastsHurricaneForecasts.md

 "If systems are degraded, a turbulence forecast may go down in quality, and uncertainty is increased," Colman said.
 "There's more exposure, more risk."

-A spokesperson for the Airline Dispatchers Federation told BI in an email that [NOAA](https://www.noaa.gov/) provides dispatchers with "essential tools," including turbulence, wind, and weather forecasts.
+A spokesperson for the [Airline Dispatchers Federation - ADF](https://www.dispatcher.org/) told BI in an email that [NOAA](https://www.noaa.gov/) provides dispatchers with "essential tools," including turbulence, wind, and weather forecasts.

 "Virtually all" of the weather data for domestic flights comes from [NOAA](https://www.noaa.gov/), and its data is "fundamental" to daily operations, the spokesperson said.
 The organization hasn't yet noticed operational impacts but warned that "even subtle degradations could affect our operations."